-If you’re not sure what the problem is, the best thing to do is to take your laptop to a qualified technician.
+If you’re unsure what the problem is, the best thing to do is take your laptop to a qualified technician.
 They will be able to diagnose the problem and get your laptop up and running again in no time.

 2) Faulty electrical outlet:

 Your laptop may sustain damage if it is plugged into a faulty electrical outlet.
 The outlet may not provide the proper power to your laptop.
 Which could cause it to overheat or shut down.
 If your laptop is not working when plugged into an outlet, unplug it and have the outlet checked by a qualified electrician.

 3) Check Wire breakage:

 Wire breakage is a serious problem that can occur in any home.
 Many factors, including poor installation, age, or damage, can cause it.
 Wire breakage can lead to serious consequences, including fires if not repaired.

 4) Check the Connectivity Error:

 If you’ve ever had a laptop, you know that sometimes the cords don’t want to cooperate.
 We’ll review the most common causes of cord problems and how to fix them.
 So you’ll know what to do next time your laptop cord gives you trouble.

 How to Fix & Start Battery Charging on Dell Laptop –

 a) Check & Verify the AC Adapter:

 First, check the AC adapter for any visible damage.
 If there are any cracks or frayed wires, it’s time to replace the adapter.
 Next, you must plug the AC adapter into an electrical socket and check that the LED indicator is lit.
 If it’s not, then the adapter is most likely dead.
 If the LED is lit, try plugging the AC adapter into your laptop.
 But the adapter is most likely dead if the laptop doesn’t power on.